Updated: Oct 6

-The following is an extract from Mindfulness Meditation and The Art of Reiki, which will be published in July 2022.
+The following is an extract from Mindfulness Meditation and The Art of Reiki, which was published in July 2022.

 In what is widely regarded as one of the world’s greatest philosophical texts called The Fundamental Treatise on the Middle Way Called ‘Wisdom,’ the teacher Nagarjuna stated that if we were to search for the Buddha, we would not find him within the complex of physical, mental, and emotional attributes that we would recognize as the Buddha.
 But the Buddha is not to be found anywhere else other than within that same complex of physical, mental, and emotional attributes that we would recognize as the Buddha.
 These attributes (or aggregates) are not in him, and he is not in them.
 So, the question must arise: what Buddha is there?